Renting vs. Buying a House: Advantages & Disadvantages

 Maintenance and Repairs

 Homes require upkeep and repairs, and those costs can be surprisingly high.
-If you buy a home, it’s really best to have at least a few thousand dollars in a savings account that you can access for unanticipated repairs, like fixing a broken furnace or replacing a broken water heater.
+If you buy a home, it’s really best to have at least a few thousand dollars in a savings account that you can access for all the repairs that could be needed, like fixing a broken furnace or replacing a broken water heater.

 Renting Pros

 While your dream may be to own a home one day, renting definitely has some advantages.
-You might find that renting is the right choice for you, at least for right now.
+You might find that renting is makes more sense for you, at least for right now.

 Flexibility